nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Lock Script Hash
-A Blake2b hash of a Lock Script which is used as an identifier for the Script when referenced by a Cell.
+A [Blake2b](#blake2b) hash of a lock script which is used as an identifier for the script when referenced by a cell.

 #### See Also
 - [Cell](#cell)